ucsd-progsys/liquidhaskell/docs/mkDocs/docs/options.md

     {-@ LIQUID "--no-termination" @-}

-See the [specifications documentation][specifications] for how to write termination specifications.
+See the [specifications section](specifications.md) for how to write termination specifications.